 Emergency sites for migrant children raising safety concerns

-McALLEN, Texas (AP) — The U.S. government has stopped taking immigrant teenagers to a converted camp for oilfield workers in West Texas as it faces questions about the safety of emergency sites it is quickly standing up to hold children crossing the southern border.
+McALLEN, Texas (AP) — The U.S. government has stopped taking immigrant teenagers to a converted camp for oil field workers in West Texas as it faces questions about the safety of emergency sites it is quickly setting up to hold children crossing the southern border.

-RELATED: Number of unaccompanied migrant children surges as reports of overcrowded conditions inside migrant facilities surface

-An official working at the Midland, Texas, site said most of the Red Cross volunteers staffing the site don't speak Spanish, even though the teenagers they care for are overwhelmingly from Central America.
+An official working at the Midland, Texas, facility said most of the Red Cross volunteers staffing the site don't speak Spanish, even though the teenagers they care for are overwhelmingly from Central America.
 When the facility opened, there weren't enough new clothes to give to teenagers who had been wearing the same shirts and pants for several days, the official said.
-There were also no case managers on site to begin processing the minors' release to family members elsewhere in the U.S.
+And no case managers were on site to begin processing the minors' release to family elsewhere in the U.S.

 Bringing in teenagers while still setting up basic services "was kind of like building a plane as it's taking off," said the official, who declined to be named due to government restrictions.